Welcome to our website.

 We also operate in close collaboration with other NGOs to avoid duplication of resources and programmes.

 Our focus has initially been on the south and southeast of the island of Malekula, but, as the Trust grows, the next two years are likely to see us working further afield as well.
+The Trust currently has projects on Tongoa and Ambae.

 We are very grateful to everyone who helps us make this work possible.
 If you would like to join our community, please get in touch.
 We would love to hear from you.

-ENHANCING CHILDREN’S FUTURES THROUGH ACCESS TO BASIC EDUCATION
+ENHANCING CHILDREN’S FUTURES THROUGH ACCESS TO

 Supporting small village schools improve facilities are a means to a better education.
 Namaru Primary School has 6 classrooms.
 The Trust is working towards supplying solar power for each classroom.
 Learn more